Jessica Soho: Early life

-Soho attended the University of the Philippines Diliman to study mass communication.
+In her high school years, she attended Christ The King College (La Union) and after graduating, Soho went on to attend the University of the Philippines Diliman to study mass communication.
 One of her professors was Luis Beltran, who inspired Soho to finish her studies and practice journalism in Manila.

 Career

-Soho joined GMA News (now GMA Integrated News and GMA Public Affairs) in January 1985.
+Soho joined GMA News and GMA Public Affairs in January 1985.
 Soho's first voice-over report was a feature story on the inauguration of the Manila Line 1 from Baclaran to Monumento.
 Soho was later assigned to the defense and military beats.

 In 1991, Soho earned a Bronze Award at the New York Film Festival for her coverage of a hostage crisis in Cagayan Valley, the first for a Filipino.
 She also received the Ka Doroy Valencia Award given by the Kapisanan ng mga Brodkaster ng Pilipinas.
 In 1994, she received the Grand Prize from the Asia-Pacific Broadcasting Union for her coverage of a breaking news story.
 Soho is included in the list of 100 Filipino Women of Distinction chosen during the Philippine Centennial celebrations.

 Soho helped conceptualize the one-hour documentary television program I-Witness, which she co-presented from its premiere in 1999 to 2004.
 The I-Witness documentaries "Kidneys for Sale" and "Kamao" made her the first Filipino reporter, with GMA Network as the first Filipino network, to win a Peabody Award in 1999.
 She won the Asian Television Award for Best News and Current Affairs Special for the 2001 "Saksi Sa Kasaysayan" documentary.

 In 2014, Soho's GMA news programs Kapuso Mo, Jessica Soho and State of the Nation with Jessica Soho were recognized by the Peabody Awards for their coverage on Super Typhoon Yolanda.
 State of the Nation also earned Soho consecutive wins for Most Trusted News Presenter by Reader's Digest Asia.

 In 2015, Soho was given an honorary doctorate in humanities by the University of Northeastern Philippines during its 67th commencement exercises on April.

-Public image and influence

-Jessica Soho is widely regarded as one of the most respected journalists in the Philippines.
-Her commitment to in-depth reporting and storytelling has earned her numerous accolades and a strong following among viewers.

-Soho's work has been credited with setting high standards in broadcast journalism, particularly through her long-running program, Kapuso Mo, Jessica Soho.
-In 2022, she was recognized as one of the most trusted TV news personalities in the country, reflecting her significant influence on public opinion.

-Beyond her reporting, Soho has become a cultural icon, often referenced in popular media and social discussions.
-Her interviews and features frequently trend on social media platforms, showcasing her ability to engage with a broad audience and address pressing societal issues.
-In 2023, she was honored as the Global Awardee for Journalism at the 13th The Outstanding Filipino Awards (TOFA) held in Los Angeles, California, recognizing her exceptional contribution to journalism.